 Non-displaced fractures are treated without surgery in a long-arm splint acutely and transitioned to a short-arm cast in the office for a total of 6 weeks with serial radiographs to monitor for fracture displacement and healing.

-Radiographs confirm diagnosis; however, the following must be considered.
+Radiographs confirm the diagnosis; however, the following must merit consideration:

 Multiple Classification Systems of Distal Radius Fractures